SimoneNicosanti/NSD_Project/README.md

         return XDP_PASS ;
     }

+    // If there is no pending request on this interface, we drop the request
+    // This may be because of the EAPoL Forwarding if (!is_pending) {
+        return XDP_DROP ;
+    }

     struct eap_payload *eap_pay = (struct eap_payload *)(eap + 1) ;
     if (!is_access_save(eap_pay, sizeof(struct eap_payload), data_end)) {
         return XDP_DROP ;